aduvenhage/raytracer/README.md

 - generic job/worker system (multi-theading) -- using all of my CPU now :-)

 Busy:
-- get into the weeds with some algorithm investigations (quicksort, breadth first searches with heuristics, etc.)
+- get into the weeds with some algorithm investigations (quicksort, breadth first searches with heuristics, etc. -- algorithms_playground.h)

 Todo:
 - add namespace hyrarchy for different components and sub-systems